Z572/guix-hpc/README.md

 When you’re satisfied with your changes, push them—your changes are now just a `guix pull` away for users of your channel!

+## Guidelines for modifications

+New modules defining packages should be located in `guix-hpc/packages` thus belonging to the Guile `(guix-hpc packages)` namespace.

+New packages should be added to the relevant module in `guix-hpc/packages`.
+A new module can be created if needed.

+Note that there is an ongoing effort for moving the old modules to the new namespace, so not all the modules and packages follow the guidelines stated above.

 ## More information

 The Guix manual contains useful information: